 Location: Varanasi, Uttar Pradesh

 One of the 12 Jyotirlinga of Lord Shiva Kashi Vishwanath Temple is devoted to Lord Shiva.
 It is believed that by coming Kashi Vishwanath temple and taking a dip in the divine water of Ganga River, devotees will free from all the sins and get moksha (salvation).
 Some others believe that the blessings taken by coming Kashi Vishwanath and witnessing the jyotirlinga are equal to the blessings got from the darshan of the 11 other jyotirlingas.
-The main festival celebrated here are Mahashivratri.
+The main festival celebrated here is Mahashivratri.

 Meenakshi Amman Temple